fbpx

 It depends on what is the most important thing at a given point.
 Sometimes the most important thing is to bring the product directly out to the customers, and the time could be the difference between success or an epic failure.

-We can reduce the negative impact of technical debt by spending time and energy on parts of the code that need agility and compromising on the parts that don’t.
+We can reduce the negative impact of tech debt by spending time and energy on parts of the code that need agility and compromising on the parts that don’t.

 As long as it is planned and not accidental, it should be fine.